-HIDA stands for Hepatobiliary Iminodiacetic Acid is the full form of hida scan.
+Hepatobiliary Iminodiacetic Acid is the full form of hida scan.
 It is an imaging procedure to diagnose issues in the liver, gallbladder and bile ducts

 For a HIDA scan, also called cholescintigraphy and hepatobiliary scintigraphy, a radioactive tracer is injected into the veins of your arms.
 The injected tracer travels through the bloodstream to your liver, where the cells producing bile take it up.
 Then the tracer travels with the bile into the gallbladder and through the bile ducts to your small intestine.
 A gamma camera placed on your abdomen called a gamma camera to track the flow of the tracer and presents it on the screen

 You will be advised not to consume anything at least 4 to 5 hours before the HIDA scan, and there should be no medicine intake 12 hours before this scan.

 HIDA scan is conducted to diagnose and evaluate the most common problems related to the gallbladder.
 It is used to track the flow of bile into your intestine from the liver.
 This scan also helps in diagnosing several conditions like:

 - Liver transplant assessment

 - Postoperative complications, like fistulas and bile leaks

 - To know the cause of pain originating from the right side of the abdomen

 - Inflammation in the gall bladder or gallbladder ejection fraction

 HIDA scan can also help diagnose the following